 Thanks so much to everyone who came to our Spring sales!
 Our gallery is always set up, so if you need a gift or would just like to come out and browse what we have available, just let us know.
 We have lots of great items and are making more!
 Enjoy a relaxing drive in the country, and find some handmade gifts for your friends and family, or yourself!
 We offer pottery of course, but did you know we also have handwoven clothing and other items as well as chain maille jewelry made by Eloise Freeman?
 If you live too far away, remember we can ship!

 We are currently busy finishing our large studio to start holding weekly classes and firing workshops.
 Please check back often for updates on our progress.
 We are gearing up to begin teaching classes from our studio this fall!
 We will host a big open house once the building is complete.
 Let us know if you are interested in taking a class.

-Ken Shipley Is Professor of Art at Austin Peay State University in Clarksville, TN.
+Ken Shipley Is a retired Professor of Art at Austin Peay State University in Clarksville, TN.
 He has worked in ceramics for over 30 years and began his career as an apprentice to both Charles Counts in Rising Fawn, GA and Bill Ashley in Chattanooga, TN.
 Ken's work covers many aspects of ceramics, from production pottery to large one of a kind pieces, both wheel thrown and hand built.
 He uses high fire reduction, salt/soda, wood fire, and electric kilns.
 He holds a B.A. in Religious Studies and the Master of Fine Arts degree from the University of Tennessee in Knoxville.